 But it could be that the simplest answer makes the most sense of these events.
 Maybe it really is just as the biblical writers understood things, and the angels appear to us in physical form because they actually have bodies.
 The apostle Paul very carefully described the types of bodies they have (and we will someday have) in 1 Corinthians 15:35-49, and they are most definitely not completely identical to our own.
 However, they are bodies of some form or fashion nonetheless.

 Based on the biblical descriptions, it is fair to say that the angelic form is not so radically different than our own that they are unrecognizable.
 They are at least somewhat human in appearance.
-That is consistent throughout the entire Bible, and is even true of Jesus’ post-Resurrection appearances.
+In fact, angels are even called men at times!
+This relationship is consistent throughout the entire Bible, and is even true of Jesus’ post-Resurrection appearances.
 He didn’t look quite like the Jesus of old, but he also didn’t look like some other type of creature altogether.
 He was still human-like in certain respects.

 As I have touched upon before, one day we will also have the type of body that both Jesus and the angels possess.